 DT: At first it’s all grace.
 That’s the good news, but now here comes the bad news.
 Now you’re on probation for the rest of your life.
 Now you better do this and you better not do that, or else.

-The Bible again describes a Christian as one who is “in Christ.”
-Paul says if a man is in Christ, he’s a new creation.
+The Bible describes a Christian as one who is “in Christ.”
+Paul says if someone is in Christ, he’s a new creation.
 He says, “You have died, and your life is hidden with Christ.”
 I’m hidden with Jesus.
 Paul says, “I’m seated in the heavenlies with Jesus” in Ephesians 2:6.
 He’s given us every blessing in Christ.

 My life in God is grounded in Christ.
 He’s the basis for my acceptance before the Father, not my performance.
 This was the Galatian heresy, that you begin in grace and then you maintain it by works.
-This is not to say that works don’t matter.
-It’s not to say that obedience doesn’t matter, that living a godly life and doing the will of God is irrelevant.
+This is not to say that works don’t matter, or that obedience doesn’t matter, that living a godly life and doing the will of God is irrelevant.
 It’s to say that it’s not a basis for keeping your salvation.

 DT: The answer to that lies in Christ.
 1 Corinthians 1:30 says he is our sanctification.
 That’s an interesting statement, because the other point of view that you mentioned would have to deny that, and would have to say “No, I’m my sanctification.
 Jesus does justification.
 He’s the one who gets me right with God, and then I do the sanctification.
 I make myself holy.
 I make myself good enough.
 I keep myself in salvation.”